rickbarkley/pvcf/README.md

-pvcf
+PVCF
 ====

 Risk Analysis for Banks

+Built on Python using Pandas, Numpy, Matplotlib, and IPython